-We see many heavy truck shops that underprice their parts.
+So many heavy-duty truck shops underprice their parts.
 A lot are not getting the profit margin they need (and may not even be covering their costs).
 Some picked a markup percentage long ago and just stuck with it.
 Others feel bad about making any profit on parts.

 If you want your shop to survive and thrive, you must make a healthy profit on your parts.
-This article discusses how heavy truck shop parts pricing should work.
-Follow our guide below to figure out where your heavy duty parts should be priced.
+Ready to sort out how you should price your parts?
+Keep reading.

 Heavy Truck Shop Parts Pricing and You